datanav/docs/patterns.rst

 Manual merge
 ------------
-Hardhoded dataset with manually connected ids, could also be an external source with manual input.
+Hardcoded dataset with manually connected ids, could also be an external source with manual input.
 Linking table.

 External merge
 --------------